Scoliosis Surgery Can be used to Treat an Abnormal Spinal Curvature

 A Variety of Scoliosis Surgery Options

 Spinal surgery for scoliosis can be performed through an incision in the middle of the back, and/or through the side and/or front of the body.
 The muscles are moved to the side to expose the spine, and the joints between the vertebrae are removed to loosen them.
 Metal implants (usually rods, screws, hooks or wires) are put in to hold the spine in place while the vertebrae gradually fuse together to each other.
 Newer implants allow for better correction of the deformity than in the past.
 The implants most often are not removed and are left in the body, even after the bones have fused.
 With newer implants, patients can get out of bed the day after surgery and braces are not typically needed.
-At New Jersey Spine Specialists, our staff of board certified orthopedic spine surgeons have extensive experience performing lumbar spinal fusion surgery for scoliosis for patients from across northern New Jersey, in towns like Morristoen, Madison, Warren and Short Hills, and throughout Morris and Union Counties.
+At New Jersey Spine Specialists, our staff of board certified and board eligible orthopedic spine surgeons have extensive experience performing lumbar spinal fusion surgery for scoliosis for patients from across northern New Jersey, in towns like Morristoen, Madison, Warren and Short Hills, and throughout Morris and Union Counties.
 Call or email us to schedule a consultation today, and learn more about how New Jersey Spine Specialists can help you.

 We also provide surgical treatment for the excision and reconstruction of vertebral tumors and complex cervical trauma, depending on the type and severity of the condition.
 Our doctors are specially trained in treating all cervical spine conditions with care and precision.